 We lose electrolytes (mainly sodium) during exercise through sweating, especially when exercising in the heat.
-To identify how much salt you lose during exercise and how to replenish lost electrolytes, we'd recommend a Sweat Test
+Replace lost electrolytes by consuming electrolyte tablets or salt capsules.

 CARBOHYDRATE

 There is a lot to consider in a fuelling strategy, so we'll keep it simple.
 When it comes to carbs we'll consider 4 things: amount, timing, type and form.